Meg Whitman: Illegal immigration

 Whitman said that Arizona's approach to illegal immigration with Arizona SB 1070 is wrong and that there are better ways to solve the problem.
 She said that, if she had lived in California in 1994, she would have voted against Proposition 187 concerning illegal immigrants.
 In an op-ed during her gubernatorial campaign, Whitman wrote, "Clearly, when examining our positions on immigration, there is very little over which Jerry Brown and I disagree".

 She stated that illegal immigrant students should be prohibited from attending state-funded institutions of higher education.
 Currently, California state law permits this.
 In 2009, Whitman called for "a path to legalization" of illegal immigrants.
 In a 2010 interview on television station KTLA, Whitman said, "I want to hold employers accountable for hiring only documented workers."

-Marriage, abortion and marijuana
+Marriage

 During the 2010 California gubernatorial election, Whitman supported California's Proposition 8, which reversed In re Marriage Cases and defined marriage as a union between one man and one woman in the state.
 Whitman also criticized Governor Arnold Schwarzenegger and Attorney General Jerry Brown for not defending Proposition 8 in the federal judicial system.
 However, on February 26, 2013, Whitman confirmed that she had reversed that opinion.
 Whitman stated, "At the time, I believed the people of California had weighed in on this question and that overturning the will of the people was the wrong approach," and "The facts and arguments presented during the legal process since then have had a profound impact on my thinking."
 Whitman also believes that gay and lesbian couples should be permitted to adopt children.
-Whitman supports abortion rights.

-Whitman has said that the legalization of marijuana is not what any law enforcement person would suggest for any reason and that "this is the worst idea [she has] ever seen."